-The 15th day of the Hebrew month of Shvat comes out this year on Shabbat, January 21, 2013.
+The 15th day of the Hebrew month of Shvat comes out this year on Thursday, January 16, 2014.
 This wonderful day is the New Year of trees.
 This is also my annual opportunity to write about one of my favorite subjects, for a good part of my agriculture studies at The University of Maryland were devoted to deciduous orchards and forestry.
 Hashem also gave me the opportunity of planting hundreds of trees with my own two hands from the Golan to the Negev.
 Despite the hardships, I have nothing but sweet memories from my pre-teshuva years as a tree-fruit farmer here in the exquisite Land of Israel.
 To this day, I love doing hitbodedut among the trees of the field.
 Rebbe Nachman of Breslev writes that when we pray to Hashem in personal prayer out in the field, the trees join in our prayers.

 That’s all nice and sweet, you might say, but it still doesn’t explain why Judaism needs a New Year for trees.
 Are we a bunch of green-peaceniks or something?
 Are we the watchdogs of civil liberties for trees?

 No, we are the trees.
 The Torah says, "Man is a tree of the field" (Deuteronomy 20:19).
 How so?